piepieninja/simpleTMRexample/README.md

 ![](https://github.com/piepieninja/simpleTMRexample/blob/master/img/animation.gif)

 to attempt to slow the degridation of the image, TMR can be performed.
+In these examples the TMR algorthm occurs at a slower rate than bitflips occur.
+This is does to reflect the reality TMR is only capible of slowing the onslaught of radiation.